civol/HDLRuby/README.md

 operators](#concat).

-#### Casting operators
+#### Conversion operators
-<a name="cast"></a>
+<a name="conversion"></a>

-There are two kind of casting operators.
-The first kind of cast changes the type of the expression without changing its raw content, and are called the reinterpretation casts.
-The second kind of cast changes both the type and the value and are called conversion casts.
+There are two kind of conversion operators.
+The first kind changes the type of the expression without changing its raw content, they are called the casts.
+The second kind of conversion changes both the type and the value.

-The reinterpretation casts include `to_bit`, `to_unsigned` and `to_signed` that
+The casts include `to_bit`, `to_unsigned` and `to_signed` that
 convert any type to a vector of respectively bit, unsigned and signed elements.
 For example the following code convert an expression of hierarchical type to an 8-bit signed vector: